roopadevihosur-07/CMPE-252-Predicting-LLM-Failures-During-Distribution-Shift/README.md

 To run experiment 5, you need to run exp5.slurm.
 Output and error files are in the .out and .err format and do require the job number in the name.
 To run experiment 6, you need to run run_exp6.slurm.
 Output and error files are in the .out and .err format and do require the job number in the name.
 To run experiment 7, the following slurm files need to execute: run_exp7_arxiv.slurm, run_exp7_huffpost.slurm, run_exp7_nli.slurm, run_exp7_sentiment.slurm, run_exp7_toxic.slurm

+Credit for the dataset is as follows:
+@article{yuan2023revisiting,
+      title={Revisiting Out-of-distribution Robustness in NLP: Benchmark, Analysis, and LLMs Evaluations}, author={Yuan, Lifan and Chen, Yangyi and Cui, Ganqu and Gao, Hongcheng and Zou, Fangyuan and Cheng, Xingyi and Ji, Heng and Liu, Zhiyuan and Sun, Maosong}, journal={arXiv preprint arXiv:2306.04618},
+      year={2023}
+}